sbrsn97/SWE573/docs/USER_GUIDE.md

 2. Select "Settings" from the dropdown menu
 3. Update your preferences:
    - Password
-   - Email notifications
-   - Privacy settings

 ## Creating and Managing Threads

 ### Creating a New Thread

-1. Click the "+" button in the navigation bar or the "New Thread" button on the home page
+1. Click the "+" button in the side bar with the caption "New Thread" on it
 2. Enter a title for your thread
 3. Add tags to categorize your thread
 4. Write a description for your thread
 5. Click "Create" to save your thread
-6. You'll be redirected to the graph editor to build your knowledge graph
+6. You'll be redirected to the thread details page where you can see graph editor to build your knowledge graph

 ### Editing a Thread

-1. Navigate to the thread you want to edit
+1. Navigate to the thread you want to edit (as admin or the owner of the thread)
-2. Click the "Edit" button
+2. Click the "Three dots" button
+3. Click Edit thread
-3. Make your changes to the title, tags, or description
+4. Make your changes to the title, tags, or description
-4. Click "Save" to update the thread
+5. Click "Save" to update the thread

 ### Deleting a Thread

-1. Navigate to the thread you want to delete
+1. Navigate to the thread you want to delete (as admin or the owner of the thread)
 2. Click the "Delete" button
 3. Confirm the deletion

+Note: Only the admins can actually delete threads, normal users can only deactivate them which is going to make that thread undiscoverable.
+(It can be still accessed through thread owner's profile, favorites or through searching)

 ## Building Knowledge Graphs